05 Jul The definitive Marvel Cinematic Universe ranking countdown – From ‘Iron Man’ to ‘Spider-Man: Far From Home’

 1. Guardians of the Galaxy (2014)

 Marvel’s biggest gamble yet turned out to be their crowning achievement.
-Remember when you first heard they were making a movie starring the chubby guy from Parks & Recreation, the girl from Britney Spears’ disastrous film debut Crossroads, a WWE-wrestler-turned-actor, a talking racoon voiced by Bradley Cooper, and a walking tree voiced by Vin Diesel?
+Remember when you first heard they were making a film starring the chubby guy from Parks & Recreation, the girl from Britney Spears’ disastrous film debut Crossroads, a WWE-wrestler-turned-actor, a talking racoon voiced by Bradley Cooper, and a walking tree voiced by Vin Diesel?
 Remember feeling Marvel had truly lost their damn mind?
-Remember seeing it for the first time and realising how incredibly wrong we all were?
-Somehow Guardians of the Galaxy became a true masterpiece of cinema.
+Remember seeing it for the first time and realising how incredibly mistaken we all were?
+Somehow, Guardians of the Galaxy became a true masterpiece of cinema.
 Somehow this incredible film became the greatest Marvel film to date.

 It’s really lightning in a bottle stuff here.
 You can’t plan it.
 You can’t repeat it.
 It just happens.
 A lot of it has to do with James Gunn’s wonderful direction and impeccable screenplay, loaded with great humour, enormous heart, and a wonderful plot.
 Perfectly cast, the ensemble has such glorious chemistry, especially in their initial stages of truly despising each other.
 They all seem to be having a blast here, and the results speak for themselves.
 When Star-Lord literally dances onto our screen, it marks the arrival of a truly great cinema hero.
 And the arrival of a true star in Chris Pratt, who gifts Peter Quill with equal parts Han Solo and Indiana Jones, yet somehow his own character entirely.